Calibrations

 Everything related to calibration sessions can be done on the Calibrations page (QA > Calibrations).
 Creating a calibration includes selecting an interaction for review, selecting the questions in need of calibration, and selecting the reviewers to participate in the session.

-On the Overview tab or the All Calibrations tab, click New Calibration.
+On the Overview tab of the Calibrations page, click New Calibration, or...

 Scroll to the bottom of the Overview tab and click See details for a particular scorecard.
-Next, select any number of questions in the scorecard, then click Calibrate.
+Select any number of questions in the scorecard, then click New Calibration.

 On the Select Interaction page, complete the required fields to identify an interaction to use.